-SSWSC is a non-profit 501(C) 3 organization providing sports and youth development programming for approximately 1,000 athletes every year.
+SSWSC is a non-profit 501(C) 3 organization providing sports and youth development programming for over 1,300 athletes every year.
 Our vision is to produce champions on and off the mountain.
 Our goal is to be the best in the country at developing the “complete” athlete – coaching every individual to achieve their highest level of human and athletic performance – resulting in healthy, contributing members of our community as well as skilled and passionate athletes.

 We believe that sports add character, confidence, and direction into a child’s life.
-Additionally, sports bring opportunity to excel, dream, and work toward the future.
+Additionally, sports bring opportunities to excel, dream, and work toward the future.
 The overall impact for children goes well beyond the athletic results and extends into their personal growth and development.
-It’s no wonder that the kids of SSWSC have gone on to become Olympians, NCAA champions, collegiate scholars, CEO’s and leaders in their own right.
+It’s no wonder that the kids of SSWSC have gone on to become Olympians, NCAA champions, collegiate scholars, CEOs, and leaders in their own right.

 History of the Club

 The Steamboat Springs Winter Sports Club was founded more than a century ago in 1914 as a committee for the Steamboat Springs’ yearly Winter Carnival.
 SSWSC continues to be one of the oldest winter sports clubs in the U.S. With the joining of the Steamboat Springs Ski Club (an all-male club) and the S.K.I.
 Club (an all-female club) into SSWSC in 1927, the club became more unified and at the time represented the second largest club in the U.S. Western Division.
 In 1932, the club celebrated its first Olympic success by sending a member to compete in the Olympics, and in 1949 the club became incorporated.

 View a complete list of SSWSC Olympic athletes: